steve-s/puccinialin/README.md

 # puccinialin

-Install rust into a temporary directory to support rust-based builds. cargo and rustc are installed into a cache directory, to avoid modifying the host's environment, and activated using a set of environment variables.
+Install rust into a temporary directory to support rust-based builds.

+Cargo and rustc are installed into a cache directory, to avoid modifying the host's environment, and activated using a set of environment variables.

-The difficult is mapping one of the various sources python platform information (`sys`, `platform`, `sysconfig`, etc.) to a rustc target triple (https://doc.rust-lang.org/nightly/rustc/platform-support.html).
-Currently, this project uses `SOABI`, which contains the file extensions of native modules.
+The difficulty is mapping one of the various sources python platform information (`sys`, `platform`, `sysconfig`, etc.) to a rustc target triple (https://doc.rust-lang.org/nightly/rustc/platform-support.html).
+This project mainly uses `SOABI` for detection, but can be extended to use other APIs for other platforms.
+By using rustup, it is currently limited to the platforms listed under https://rust-lang.github.io/rustup/installation/other.html#manual-installation.
+`SOABI`, which contains the file extensions of native modules.

 ## Contributing